Eradicate The Damp & Phlem

 " Todays hot topic is Dampness.
 It's an ancient concept in Traditional Chinese medicine but to many who are new to it theory they find it's quite baffling.

-📕Carmen Elizabeth has been running her practice in Nottinghamshire for more than 15 years, the third generation in her family to specialise in natural holistic and spiritual healing therapies and she has a vast amount of over 80 qualifications, various specialists and years of experience when it comes to how to deal with illness and injury in Englands dampness and humidity.
+šCarmen Elizabeth has been running her practice in Nottinghamshire for more than 16 years, She's been studying Holistic Wellness and Chinese Medicine for over 30 years, one of the third generation in her family to specialise in natural holistic and spiritual healing therapies and she has a vast amount of over 110 qualifications in fitness, healing, holistic therapy and Five Elements Acupuncture with various specialisms like Musculoskeletal Spinal Release and Cranial Sacral Balancing with years of experience when it comes to how to deal with stress, Overwhelm illness and injury in Englands poor conditions of dampness and humidity.

 What is this dampness?